Applelo/SwitchSD2Vita/README.md

 ### SD2Vita drivers manager and Switch SD memory between ux0: and uma0: memory easily!

 This application simplify the setup to install and manage SD2VITA drivers for both ux0:/ and uma0:/ mounting points.
+Advanced option let you more mount point if you want :)

 ## Changelog

+### Version 2.0 - StorageMgr is better, faster, stronger

+- Use PSVita-StorageMgr instead of gamesdcard-microsd (thanks to @CelesteBlue-dev)
+- You can choose what mount point you want (for advanced user)
+- Support the 3.68 PSVita Version

 ### Version 1.3 - The very small Update